-Perhaps you are under the impression that Yeshua (Jesus) was separated from God on the cross.
+Perhaps you are under the impression that Yeshua (Jesus) was separated from God on the cross in the sense that He died spiritually.
 You may have heard it said that God could not look upon sin (Habakkuk 1:13) and so He had to utterly turn away from His Son who was made to be sin for us.
 This paper will help you to understand Matthew 27:46 in light of Psalm 22.

 "You Who are of purer eyes than to behold evil, and Who cannot look on perverseness, wherefore do You look upon those who deal treacherously, and hold Your peace when the wicked swallows up the man who is more righteous than he...?"

 The prophet is seeing evil all around him and wonders why God, who cannot approve of sin, is allowing the evil to continue.
 This verse means that God cannot look upon sin with approval because God hates sin.

 The "looking" in this verse means looking with approval, or blessing.
 The imagery of God turning His face toward someone means that God is blessing that person.
 When He turns His face away, it is disapproval or a removal of blessing.